mendix/docs/content/en/docs/refguide/modeling/domain-model/create-a-basic-data-layer.md

 * Product
 * Order

-In the following sections, we explain how to represent the data you want to include in your app with entities and their attributes in the domain model and how you should set up the associations between the entities.
+The following sections show how to represent the data you want to include in your app with entities and their attributes in the domain model and how you should set up the associations between the entities.

 An example of the domain model for the online shopping app is shown below: